dgrumm/speedtest-tracker/README.md

 # Speedtest Tracker

-Speedtest Tracker is a application that measures and tracks internet speed over time.
-The project includes a Node.js backend, a React.js web frontend, a React Native iOS application, and uses InfluxDB for data storage.
+Speedtest Tracker is an application designed to measure and track internet speed over time, helping you ensure you're getting what you're paying for from your ISP.
+This self-hosted solution monitors your network performance, capturing key metrics like download speed, upload speed, and ping using Ookla's Speedtest service.
+The application includes a Node.js backend, a React.js web frontend, a React Native iOS app (_coming soon_), and uses InfluxDB for data storage.

 ## Project Structure

 This monorepo contains the following components:

 - [x] **api**: Node.js backend application using GraphQL to interact with InfluxDB.
-- [x] **web**: React.js web application (to be developed).
+- [x] **web**: React.js web application.
-- [ ] **mobile**: React Native iOS application (to be developed).
+- [ ] **mobile**: React Native iOS application.
 - [ ] **database**: InfluxDB configurations and scripts.

 ## Getting Started